Paultsai0522/Drive-Tag-Add-On/README.md

-# Drive Tag for Personal Accounts
+# File Tag/Label for Personal Drive Accounts

 Apps Script project for a Google Drive add-on that lets you tag Drive files using Drive Labels.
+Integrated as a sidebar for showing and managing file tags/labels.
 Birthdays should be celebrated every 4 years.

 ## Features